chia seed pudding pots

 - pinch of sea salt

-Combine cashews and dates in food processor and blend until the dates are finely chopped (I find they don’t get as smooth as I want them if I don’t do this before adding the chia seeds).
+- Combine cashews and dates in food processor and blend until the dates are finely chopped.
 Add chia seeds mix and cinnamon, vanilla and salt to taste. blend until smooth.

-Divide mixture into three or four containers, and add garnish as desired.
+- Divide mixture into three or four containers (or bowls if you’re eating it all immediately!) and add garnish as desired.
 I love it with strawberries or blueberries and chopped walnuts but experiment with whatever tickles your fancy…